Beckham624/Farm-Produce-Sales-System-/README.md

 # Farm-Produce-Sales-System-
-This Program allows the user to register produce,search produce record,update produce details,delete produce records,sell produce, and display sales summaries
+This Program allows the user to record sales in a farm produce store of which it allows the user register produce,search produce records,update produce details,delete produce records,sell produce, and display sales summaries.

-The program applies the following rules: